TronFortyTwo/Tux-in-Space/README.md

 for test/use the program:
 -------------------------
 There is a Main executable file, compiled in a Debian 64 bit.
 Maybe can run in other computers.
-Elsewhere, you can compile the program easyly whit "gcc -lm -Wall -o -g main.c destination_file" in the master directory.
+Elsewhere, you can compile the program easily whit "gcc -lm -Wall -o -g main.c destination_file" in the master directory.
 You are encouraged of start use and test this program.